ZhengyuZhao/AI-Security-and-Privacy-Events/README.md

 # A curated list of events on adversarial examples
-Besides the curated listes of [papers](https://nicholas.carlini.com/writing/2019/all-adversarial-example-papers.html) and [tookits](https://opensourcelibs.com/libs/adversarial-examples), we hope the following resources of related events (e.g. workshops and tutorials) will also help light up your journey on adversarial examples. :smile_cat:
+Among other resources including [papers](https://nicholas.carlini.com/writing/2019/all-adversarial-example-papers.html) and [tookits](https://opensourcelibs.com/libs/adversarial-examples), we hope the following list of related events (e.g. workshops and tutorials) will also help light up your journey on adversarial examples. :smile_cat:

 ## General Security